Skip to content

 Making homes more energy efficient by weatherizing them reduces energy waste and bills.
 Low income households, which spend disproportionately more income on home energy, could save up to 35% on their energy bills through weatherization projects.

-✅ Creates jobs in construction
+✅ Creates good jobs nationwide

 Building electrification and efficiency will create good-paying careers for construction workers, plumbers, heating and cooling installers, electricians, and more.
 These jobs will be created in every community in America and can’t be sent overseas.